isomerpages/cris-corp/news-and-events/news/_posts/2025-09-09-post-CRIS announces appointment of Executive Director for SIMFONI.md

 During this time, he led the creation of Services Science, research for IBM’s ThinkPad, and Storage Systems.
-Earlier he led advanced systems research at TJ Watson Center (New York), including the Deep Blue chess machine, which defeated world champion Garry Kasparov in 1997.&nbsp; Originally from Australia, he began his career at Bell Labs pioneering neural networks and packet switching.
+Earlier he led advanced systems research at TJ Watson Center (New York), including the Deep Blue chess machine, which defeated world champion Garry Kasparov in 1997.&nbsp;Originally from Australia, he began his career at Bell Labs pioneering neural networks and packet switching.
 <br>
 <br>Robert was Chairman, Bay Area Science and Innovation Consortium (BASIC)